collab-community/journey-book/journeys/Adarsh-jaiss.md

 - I am also trying to contribute to kubernates ( I helped my friend in creating some PR's in Kubernates repository).

 - 100 days of code :
    ( I am currently  working on this project .
-Our main purpose behind this project is to maintain consistency of folks who are practicing 100daysofcode and also encourage them to contribute to open source
+Our main purpose behind this project is to maintain consistency of folks who are practicing 100daysofcode and also encourage them to contribute to open source).

 # Other than coding , i love